IHE/ITI.DeIdHandbook/DeID-handbook.md

 after pseudonymization to remove the remaining non-essential characteristics.

-## Relinking or Re-identification
+## 2.5 Relinking or Re-identification

 Re-identification is the process of re-associating the de-identified data with the original subject identity.
 The need for re-identification increases the complexity.

 Reasons for re-identification include:

 - Verification and validation of data integrity

 - Checking for suspected duplicate records

 - Enabling requests for additional data

 - Linking to supplement research information variables

 - Compliance audits

 - Informing data subjects or their care providers of significant findings

 - Facilitating follow-up research

 - Law enforcement

-## Threat Categories
+## 2.6 Threat Categories

 There are various kinds of threats that motivate de-identification.
 The following table is illustrative of these kinds of threats.
 As part of the risk assessment there is a threat analysis that will consider whether these and other threats apply in that situation.

-Table 2.6-1: Threat Categories
+**Table 2.6-1: Threat Categories**

 <table>
 <colgroup>